Korean Braised Beef Short Ribs (Galbi-Jjim)

 Step 4: Round the vegetables – optional

 This is an optional step but recommended.
 Round the cut edges and corners of carrot and radish pieces with a small paring knife to smooth out.
-Rounding will prevent the corners from being broken off when you stir.
+Rounding the corners will prevent them from breaking off while stirring.

 Step 5: Add vegetables and simmer